Bosko's Holiday

-Bosko's Holiday is a one-reel 1931 short subject animated cartoon, part of the Bosko series.
-It was directed by Hugh Harman, and first released on July 18, 1931 as part of the Looney Tunes series from the Leon Schlesinger animation studio and distributed by Warner Brothers.
-The film score was composed by Frank Marsales.
+Bosko's Holiday is the eleventh title in the Looney Tunes series featuring Bosko and Honey.
+It was released as early as May 2, 1931.
+It was directed by Hugh Harman and Rudolf Ising, and the film score was composed by Frank Marsales.

 Plot

 The cartoon opens with the phone ringing loudly, while Bosko is sleeping.
 The anthropomorphic telephone can't get its owner to wake up no matter how insistently it rings, since he is a heavy sleeper.
 It then turns its attention to an anthropomorphic alarm clock sleeping nearby, snoring with a "tick tock" sound.
 So the phone wakes up the alarm clock, so it can wake Bosko up.
 The alarm clock also has trouble waking up Bosko.
 He does not respond to its own ringing with bell-like sounds, nor to it hitting a brush against the bedpan.
 The alarm clock finally pokes him in the bottom with one of its pointy hands, waking him up.
 He wakes up screaming.

 Bosko goes to the phone, and answers a call from Honey.
 She invites Bosko to a picnic, and Bosko seems pleased with the idea.
 She asks him to hurry up, says goodbye and then hangs up the phone.
 Bosko quickly gets ready for the excursion.
 The phone says "Scram, Bosko, scram!".

 Bosko goes to get his car.
 The garage looks like a big doghouse, and Bosko summons the resident.
 Out comes not a dog but a car with a personality of its own.
 He gets into the car and leaves.
 Several little cars, presumably children of the big one, follow them.
 He stops to tell them to go home.
 He then remarks "Ain't that cute"?

 The car is driving itself, leaving Bosko with nothing to do during the ride.
 Then, Bosko gets a banjo and sings, until a string breaks.
 So Bosko takes a mouse's tail to use as a replacement.
 The mouse seems to serve as an ornament in the car.
 The mouse is pretty mad at Bosko for taking his tail.
 As soon as Bosko arrives at Honey's house, the banjo strings come off.
 He then tries again to pull the mouse's tail off, but the mouse pulls its tail away and sticks his tongue out at Bosko.
 It then leaves.
 Bosko again responds "Ain't that cute", and sticks his own tongue out.